thomasdekerf/cocoapi/README.md

 If you get this error, it is because the COCO library you are calling is **NOT** our version of the library.
 Instead, you are (inadvertently) referencing **a local copy** of the library.
 So, if you get this error, search the tree of import in your code for a reference to a local `pycocotools` library.
 Then, move or delete the local version.

+# This fork's README:

+This fork was created to update the philferriere clone with newer commits from original repo.

+Please go through the `cocodataset-master` branch of this repo to use the up to date code from original repo.